Configuring policies in SaaS Guard

 All users can view the policies and their mapping to projects.
 Navigate to the policies page in Guard to see the list of policies and their high level details.

-In the policies table you can see:
+In the policies table you can select the catalogue or your policies.
+For each you can see:

-• The policy ID, for cross referencing with any logging.
+- The policy ID, for cross referencing with any logging.

-• The defenses specified in the policy.
+- The guardrails specified in the policy.

-• The projects that are mapped to the policy.
+- The projects that are mapped to the policy.

-• When the policy was last edited.
+- When the policy was last edited, for custom policies.

 Creating a custom policy

-Admins can create new policies by clicking on the + New policy button on the policies page.
+Admins can create new policies by clicking on the New policy button on the policies page.

-Give your custom policy a descriptive name.
+Give your policy a descriptive name.
 This should help others who see the policy in the platform, API or external logs understand the purpose of the policy and where it’s applicable.

 The threshold level can be set from L1, the most lenient, to L4, the most strict.
-The default threshold level for all detectors is L4 Less Likely.
+Please see here for more details on flagging sensitivity and threshold levels.

 Assigning policies to projects